Linguistic Dependencies and Statistical Dependence: Contextualized PMI dependencies

-The PMI between two words in a sentence is calculated independently of the other words in that sentence.
-However, linguistic dependency is highly sensitive to context.
-Linguistic dependency structures between words are annotated conditionally, given context.
-For example, in the sentence \ex{The mongoose pursued by crows retreated}, predicting the fact that there is no dependency arc between \ex{crows} and \ex{retreated} requires knowing the preceding context.

-Modern \fm{contextualized word embedding} language models provide the opportunity to estimate PMI values which are conditional on context.
-These neural network language models are pretrained on gigantic amounts of natural language text with objectives based on predicting words (or parts of words) from the context \citep[e.g., BERT, XLNet;][]{devlin.j:2019, yang.z:2019}.
-In recent years, these models have taken over the field of NLP, with their use yielding a large improvement in state-of-the-art performance for nearly every linguistic task to which they have been applied \citep[for an overview see][]{liu.q:2020}.

-\fm{Contextualized pointwise mutual information} (CPMI) is an estimate of the conditional PMI of words given context.
-We calculate CPMI using recent large pretrained contextualized word embedding language models, as they offer a natural way to accurately estimate the conditional probabilities of words given large contexts by avoiding data sparsity, thanks to parameter sharing between the conditional distributions.
-Concretely, a contextualized language model $M$ gives us a distribution $p_M(w|c)$ for the probability assigned to word $w$ given context $c$, the rest of the sentence.
-We can obtain an estimate of conditional PMI from $M$ which we will call a \fm{contextualized PMI} (CPMI) score, between two words $w_i$ and $w_j$ as the difference in log conditional probability of observing $w_i$, with and without conditioning on $w_j$, given the rest of the sentence.
-That is:
+Linguistic dependencies are highly sensitive to context.
+For example, consider the following two sentences: \ex{I see that the crows retreated}, and \ex{The mongoose pursued by crows retreated}.
+In the first there is a dependency between \ex{retreated} and \ex{crows}, and in the second there is not.
+However, PMI between two words in a sentence is strictly independent of the other words in that sentence.

+Here we define \fm{contextualized pointwise mutual information} (CPMI) as the conditional PMI given context, which we estimate using pretrained contextualized LMs.
+A contextualized LM $M$ provides an estimate for the probability of words given context, which we use to define CPMI$_M$ between two words $w_i$ and $w_j$ in a sentence $W$ as

-where the context $c=s\setminus\{w_i,w_j\}$ is the entire sentence without words $w_i,w_j$, and $s\setminus\{w_i\}$ is the sentence without word $w_i$.
+where the $W_{- i}$ is the sentence with word $w_i$ masked, and $W_{- i,j}$ is the sentence with words $w_i,w_j$ masked.
 To demonstrate the computation of this quantity, Figure~\ref{fig:CPMI-bert} illustrates how BERT is used to obtain a CPMI score between the words \ex{theory} and \ex{realistic} in the sentence \ex{That theory is realistic}.